PeridexisErrant/DF-Walkthrough/chapters/chap07-nobles.rst

 symbols to the right of the pet’s name), or you won’t get any more baby animals popping out, will you?

-Now go back to the stocks menu and hit “Kitchen”.
-This is where you see a list of what your dwarfs will consider using to cook meals in the kitchen when ordered (dwarfs like cooked meals).
+Now go back to the stocks menu and hit :guilabel:`Kitchen`.
+This is where you see a list of what your dwarves will consider using to cook meals in the kitchen when ordered (dwarves like cooked meals).
 Remembering that cooking destroys plant seeds, here are some guidelines for you:

-* Cooking meat (ie, “cook” is blue) is fine.
+* Cooking meat (ie, :guilabel:`cook` is blue) is fine.
-* Don’t cook spawn or seeds (“cook” is red”) unless you have way, way too many.
+* Don’t cook spawn or seeds (:guilabel:`cook` is red`) unless you have way, way too many.
 * All plants can be brewed as brewing returns seeds.
-* Turn off cook for “Plump Helmet”, you don’t want to cook them out of stock, right?
+* Turn off cook for :guilabel:`Plump Helmet`, you don’t want to cook them out of stock, right?
 * Cooking booze is great as you end up magically creating more food than you started with.
 Trust me on this (or look it up on the wiki).

 Good work!
 Now back out of that menu and chose stone.
-In the stone menu you see (in red) all the stones your dwarfs are forbidden to build with/use and in green, all the ones they are allowed to use.
+In the stone menu you see (in red) all the stones your dwarves are forbidden to build with/use and in green, all the ones they are allowed to use.
 Scroll through with the arrows and hit enter over every stone that does not have a use description appear on the right.
 The only exception may be bauxite due to its special magma-proof qualities.

-The reason you are doing this is so that the dwarfs have much more choice in the stone they will use to make doors, walls, etc etc. This stops them running half way across the map to get some boring stone when a perfectly useful stone (that just happens to be yellow) is sitting next to them, but ignored.
+The reason you are doing this is so that the dwarves have much more choice in the stone they will use to make doors, walls, etc etc. This stops them running half way across the map to get some boring stone when a perfectly useful stone (that just happens to be yellow) is sitting next to them, but ignored.

-Backing out to “z” the final menu is “stocks”.
+Backing out to :kbd:`z` the final menu is :guilabel:`stocks`.
 This is a master list of all items in your fortress and is a good way to see exactly how much of certain items you’ve got .
 Until your bookkeeper gets working you won’t get any detail, but trust me, you’ll see heaps, in time.